ALexeyP0708/php_proxy_object/README.md

 echo key_exists($target,'_test'); // return false;

 ```
-## Create handlers
+## Create handlers for Proxy object

+There are two ways to write handlers:
+- dynamic writing of handlers through closure functions.
+- static writing of handlers through class declaration.

+There are two types of handlers:
+- a handler for a specific member of an object;
+- handler for all members of the object;

-If no action handler is assigned to a property, then an action handler for all properties is applied.
+If no action handler is assigned to a member, then an action handler for all members is applied.
-If no action handler is assigned to properties, then standard actions will be applied.
+If no action handler is assigned to members, then standard actions will be applied.

+The following actions exist when accessing the members of an object:
+set - member entry
+get - member value query
+isset - member check
+unset - member delete
+call - member call
+iterator - assigning an iterator when iterating over the members of an object.

+### Dynamic writing of handlers through closure functions

 Example in the constructor
 ```php
 <?php